alunodoisgte/prep/admission/README.md

 # [⏪ Admission](/README.md)

+> 🍎 This part is for those applying for semester enrollment and can be
+> skipped by those doing on-site programs.
+It might be worth reading
+> for teachers and parents, however, to give a sense of who this
+> course is for.
+We heavily summarize this for students under 13.

 We welcome everyone to SkilStak™ from all backgrounds and abilities.
 In fact, often those that think coding might not be for them end up the best coders of all.